Pub Style Sauces

 1. Brown mushrooms and garlic in a pan.

-2. Add Worcestershire sauce and cream and bring to a simmer.
+2. Add Worcestershire sauce, stock and cream and bring to a simmer.

 3. Stir in gravy slurry and cook until thickened.